khakhalin/Teaching/Bio_Modeling/syllabus_modeling.md

 By the end of this course you hopefully will:

 * Be able to program in Python, including numpy, and matplotlib
-* Develop some good healthy habits of computational work, including version control (git, GitHub), prototyping in Jupyter, using Markdown for documentation and journaling
+* Develop some healthy habits of computational work, including version control (git + GitHub), prototyping in Jupyter, using Markdown for documentation and journaling
-* Become familiar with elements of complexity science, numerical integration, elements of dynamic systems theory, network science
+* Become familiar with elements of complexity science, elements of dynamic systems theory, and network science
 * Know how to create computational models of real processes; parameterize these models, explore the parameters landscape, and make quantitative and qualitative predictions
-* Get experience with writing up your modeling experiments.
+* Get some experience with writing up your modeling experiments.

 # Course materials